uboslinux/ubos-docs/source/developers/rebuilding.rst

 Rebuilding UBOS for yourself
 ============================

-Here are the steps to rebuild UBOS from scratch:
+If you are paranoid, and wish to rebuild UBOS from scratch, follow these steps:

 #.
 You need a build system running `Arch Linux <http://archlinux.com/>`_.